Position: LLM Unlearning Benchmarks are Weak Measures of Progress: Benchmarks May Encourage Tailoring to the Test Set

 The intent of this example is not to single out ECO, but rather to highlight an example of the benchmark structure leading to training on the test set---and, perhaps, leading to evaluation errors that could be avoided with more robust benchmarking.
 When there is a large gap between the difficulty of general unlearning criteria (such as matching a retrain distribution) and the difficulty of the test set, it may encourage researchers to focus on maximizing test performance at all costs, at the expense of solving the much more general unlearning problem.

+For completeness, we include results of our own classifier trained on a held-out set of WMDP queries.

+We evaluated a linear classifier for the WMDP benchmark by training a binary classification head on top of a LLaMA-2-7b model.
+Training the classifier on the WMDP training corpora resulted in random classification performance in the test corpus (MCQ), likely because the training corpus consists of scraped articles that are very different from the MCQ format.
+Instead, we create a 50\% train-test split of the MCQ evaluation corpora (forget data from WMDP and retain data from MMLU) and train the binary classifier on this train split.
+In a practical pipeline, this training data could come from retraining on real user queries after deployment.

+In Table~\ref{tab:wmdp-results-lc}, we report the accuracy for the linear classifier on both the held-out test set as well as the complete set of results (as we were unable to evaluate the baseline methods on only the holdout set).
+The linear classifier performs comparably to RMU (the given baseline) in several categories, and performs comparably to or better than RMU on the retain set.

-For completeness, in Appendix~\ref{app:lc-head}, we include results of our own classifier trained on a held-out set of WMDP queries.
-The results indicate that a correctly-trained classifier could still perform reasonably well on this benchmark, but we report results with caution given the limitations we have pointed out with forget/retain-set benchmarks as well as the fact that the classifier requires access to the query set to perform well.
+These results show that a finetuned classifier \emph{can} be a viable solution on this benchmark, but we report results with caution given the limitations we have pointed out with forget/retain-set benchmarks as well as the fact that the classifier requires access to the query set to perform well.

 \textbf{PKU-SafeRLHF: training on exactly the test set.} Even when the benchmark itself provides a held-out test set, such as with PKU-SafeRLHF~\cite{ji2024pku}, we find that some work nevertheless claims unlearning success based only on performance on the same test set used for training ~\cite{chen2024wpn, chen2024machine}.
 We recommend in general that benchmarks should provide some held-out queries in order to measure the generalization of the method, but it is up to researchers and reviewers to ensure that evaluations adequately use these when available.